MariaAstakhova/crypto-tech/README.md

 ### Development Notes
 Marketplace is using Airtable Marketplace table with a NOTOUCHY view as the database.
 The application is running on AWS ECS.
-Amazon resources are created with terraform ...
+Amazon resources are created with terraform.
-In order to clone this application

 Env variables for airtable and Amazon AWS are stored in CircleCI.
 CircleCI automatically updates the application on AWS upon every push to master branch.
 To clone the application to a different AWS account:

+  - Set Env variables in CircleCI
   - Terraform init and apply terraform code to build S3 bucket resource
   - Add a dynamodb resource in tf file, init and apply
   - Run terraform code that refers to dynamodb in S3 backend